 A. Unless otherwise noted, requirements are applicable to all facilities.

-B. C.
+B. In existing structures, the facility shall comply with the regulations and building codes effective at the date of construction.

+C. New construction or renovation shall comply with regulations as of the date of their effectiveness.

 [A.] D. Food Service Department.
 The location of the food service [are] area shall be approved by the Department.
 A [facility which holds full licensure as of the adoption of these regulations shall be considered as having an appropriately located food service area].
 A catered or satellite system shall be covered by a contract approved by the Department, where the vendor providing food must have a valid food service permit